Light My Fire: Release and legacy

 A live version was released in 1983 on their live album Alive, She Cried, the first of several live albums released in subsequent decades to include the song.
 "Light My Fire" achieved modest success in Australia, where it peaked at number 22 on the ARIA chart.
 The single originally reached number 49 in the UK in 1967, but experienced belated success in that country in 1991, when a reissue peaked at number seven.
 This reissue was more successful in Ireland, peaking atop the IRMA chart for two weeks in June.
 The reissue occurred due to revived interest in the band following Oliver Stone's film biopic The Doors.

 The single was certified gold by the Recording Industry Association of America in September 1967 for exceeding one million units shipped.
 As of December 1971, it was the band's best-selling single with over 927,000 copies sold.

-It was also certified Platinum by the RIAA in September 2018 for reaching 1,000,000 digital units.
+It was also certified 2× Platinum by the RIAA in November 2024 for reaching 2,000,000 digital units.
 Billboard described the single as a "top discotheque offering" with an "infectious beat" that "really grooves from start to finish."
 Cash Box called the single a "potent, pounding foot-stomper with unlimited potential."

-"Light My Fire" has been widely considered the Doors' finest song, and a quintessential work of the psychedelic rock genre.
+"Light My Fire" has been widely considered as the Doors' signature song, and a quintessential work of the psychedelic rock genre.
 In 2004 and 2010, the song was ranked at number 35 on Rolling Stones 500 Greatest Songs of All Time, then it was re-ranked at number 310 on the 2021 list.
 It was included in RIAA's Songs of the Century list, at number 52.
 In 2014 NME ranked the song 199th in its 500 Greatest Songs of All Time list.
 Feliciano's cover won the 1969 Grammy Award for Best Male Pop Vocal Performance, the same year he also won the Grammy for Best New Artist.
 In 1998, the track was inducted into the Grammy Hall of Fame under the category Rock (single).
+Artists such as Brian Wilson, Jean-Jacques Burnel, and Feliciano himself, among others, are admirers of the song.

+The house on Alma Real Drive where Robby Krieger wrote "Light My Fire" was destroyed in the wildfires which devastated the Pacific Palisades in January 2025.